Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 |example| Changes to examples that are not reflected in other categories should also be adjusted in the examples when applicable. |`.example`

 ### CBB overarching changes <a name="CBB_overarching_changes"></a>
-In addition to the changelog for each CBB, generic changes made to the zib logical models and profiles that span multiple CBBs are listed here.
+In addition to the changelog for each CBB, generic changes made that span multiple CBBs are listed here.
+For all artifacts the term 'zib' is replaced with CBB wherever applicable (`.definition`, `.comment`, `.description`, etc.).
+Also, text that is specific to the Dutch realm is removed or rewritten to the author's interpretation.
+Below the overarching changes that are applied are listed per resource type.

-#### General
-- Replace the term zib with CBB wherever applicable (`.definition`, `.comment`, `.description`, etc.)

 #### Logical Models
 - `.description`: Remove all text regarding **Revision History** as this is only in Dutch and specifically about the zib.